Why IT Leaders Are Consolidating Observability Tools in 2026

 The overhead is real: 66% of organizations currently use two to three observability tools, while only 10% operate a single platform—a clear sign that fragmentation is still the norm.

-Here’s what consolidation eliminate:
+Here’s what consolidation eliminates:

 Duplicate telemetry pipelines that inflate storage and processing costs